planetlabs/planet-client-python/docs/get-started/upgrading.md

 The V2 SDK has a flatter code structure.
 Everything of note previously found under `planet.api` is now available from the `planet` module.
 So, `import planet` should give you everything you need.

-If you are migrating from V1, and were using the Data API filter builder (from `planet.api import filters`), we do recommend also including `from planet import data_filter as filters` in your imports for an easy migration from the old filter module to the new one.
+If you are migrating from V1, and are using the Data API filter builder (from `planet.api import filters`), we do recommend also including `from planet import data_filter as filters` in your imports for an easy migration from the old filter module to the new one.

 ## Authentication

 In Version 1, a single client was created for all APIs, `client=api.ClientV1(api_key=API_KEY)`.
-To authenticate automatically in V2, use an API key stored in the `PL_API_KEY` environment variable by adding `planet.Auth.from_env(`PL_API_KEY`).write()` to the first line of your script.
+To authenticate automatically in V2, use an API key stored in the `PL_API_KEY` environment variable by adding `planet.Auth.from_env(PL_API_KEY).write()` to the first line of your script.
 For other methods for authenticating against the SDK, check out [Authenticate with the Planet server](quick-start-guide/#authenticate-with-the-planet-server).

 ## Session for all communication